Ravenna Cosmography: Manuscripts

-There are three known copies of the Cosmography in existence.
-The Vatican Library holds a 14th-century copy, there is a 13th-century copy in Paris at the Bibliothèque Nationale, and the library at Basle University has another 14th-century copy.
+Printed Editions

 The Vatican copy was used as the source for the first publication of the manuscript in 1688 by Porcheron.
-The German scholar Joseph Schnetz published the text in 1940, basing it on the Vatican and Paris editions, which he believed to be more reliable than the Basle edition.
+Pinder & Parthey published the text in 1860, basing it on the Vatican and Paris editions, which he believed to be more reliable than the Basle edition.
 Parts of the text, notably that covering Britain, have been published by others, including Richmond and Crawford in 1949, but their document showed little regard for which of the manuscripts provided the information.
 However, it contained photographs of the relevant sections from all three manuscripts, which enabled Keith Fitzpatrick-Matthews to reconstruct the text from scratch in 2013 (revised in 2020) for his reassessment of its importance for British geography.
-The work by Schnetz covered the whole document, and was republished in 1990.
-In addition to the three main manuscripts, the Vatican Library also holds a document containing excerpts from the Cosmography made by Riccobaldus Ferrariensis, and there is a copy of the Paris manuscript held in Leiden.
+The work by Pinder & Parthey (1860) covered the whole document, and was republished in 1990.

-The surviving texts are quite challenging.
-They consist of commentary and lists of names.
-The Vatican manuscript presents the text in two columns, with placenames being capitalised and terminated by a stop.
-A small number of the words have been abbreviated.
-The Paris manuscript also uses two columns, capitalisation and stops, but has many more abbreviations than either of the other two.
-The text is divided into sections by paragraph marks.
-The Basle manuscript only has a single column, and is more difficult to read than the others.
-It has more abbreviations than the Vatican copy, but fewer than the Paris copy.
-There is some evidence that the author has tried to correct or clarify words which were not clear in the original, and there are no stops to separate the place names in the lists, but there are underlined headings to divide up the sections.
-As an indication of the problems of dealing with the text, there are a total of 315 names in the section covering Britain.
-All three manuscripts agree on the spelling of 200 of these.
-The Basle and Vatican documents agree on the spelling of a further 50, there are 33 more common to the Basle and Paris documents, and 17 more which appear in the Paris and Vatican documents.
-There are 8 names for which there is no agreement between the three sources, and 7 names missing from the Paris copy where the other two agree.

 In a paper by Franz Staab, published in 1976, he noted that the original author claimed to have used works by three others, Athanarid, Heldebald and Marcomir, in the compilation of his own work.

-Stolte, writing in 1956, argued that the cosmography was finished around 732.
+Content

+The Cosmography is comprised 5 books, the first being an introduction followed by 4 books of toponym gazetteers and short descriptions.